Spriting guide

 Now you should have all the parts for your splice ready. [screenshot]

 Next, select the parts with the lasso tool [screenshot] and get them onto each other.
 In Paint, you have to drag the part you want to be in front onto the part that you want behind.
 In a layered paint program, you can just copy the parts, paste them into the other image, and then drag it around independently and switch the order of the layers.
-Place the parts carefully - if you're putting on a new tail, don't make it come out of the back unless you're intentionally making a freaky splice.
-Don't mind the gaps that may be left in there somewhere - placing the parts so that the sprite looks right is more important than leaving no gaps, because you'll fill them in anyway.
-Now we have the first version of our Aerobuzz, the way some *cough* spriters would leave it - you don't really need to see the Electabuzz anymore, so no more screenshots:
+Place the parts carefully - if you're putting on a new tail, don't make it come out of the middle of the back unless you're intentionally making something that looks absurd.
+Don't mind the gaps that may be left in there somewhere - placing the parts so that the sprite looks right is more important than leaving no gaps for now, because you'll fill them in anyway.

-Step 1
+Step 1 Step 1

-Step 2
+Step 2 Step 2

 Anyway, when you've drawn those in, it's time to recolor.
 When mixing, you'll usually want to use the colors of the sprite that's less prominent in the mix as it is so far - which is almost always the accessory Pokémon rather than the base.
 In this case, that would be Electabuzz, and I've already assumed that with my plan to give it Electabuzz's markings.
 When adding parts, you'll on the other hand want to use the colors of the base, since the desired effect is not to make it look like both of the Pokémon spliced.
-For supersplices, the colors are often taken from a completely different Pokémon or made up (see the recoloring part of this guide).
+For supersplices of many Pokémon, the colors are often taken from a completely different Pokémon or made up (see the recoloring part of this guide).

-Step 3
+Step 3 Step 3

 But no, no, no, don't stop yet, even if you have no plans to start putting on markings.
 There may be slight oddities in the shading now - maybe you flipped a part so now the shading is backwards, or you put a part somewhere and now it would cast a shadow onto the rest of the body, or a part used to be shadowed by another body part but isn't anymore.
 Additionally, the shading style might be different between the Pokémon that you used - one might then look darker than the other (see the revamping guide).
-Therefore, you might want to change the shading a bit to fit better in your splice.
-I'm going to edit the outlines and take out some pesky Dots, but you don't need to if you don't want to - they're official flaws, after all.
+Therefore, you might want to change the shading a bit to fit better on your splice.
+I'm going to edit the outlines and take out some pesky dots, but you don't need to if you don't want to - they're official flaws, after all.

-Step 4
+Step 4 Step 4

 Now, since I was going to use the markings, I'm adding them on.
-Obviously, I need to adapt them to the surface of Aerodactyl's body, and shade them like on Electabuzz.
-This is probably the hardest part of this particular splice.
-When working in a layered paint program, I highly recommend putting markings and such on a new layer.
-Oh, and I changed the claws into Electabuzz-like claws, as I intended.
+Obviously, I need to adapt them to the surface of Aerodactyl's body and shade them like on Electabuzz.
+This is probably the hardest part of this particular splice, but that's mainly because it's about scratching quite a bit of stuff; if you aren't very good at that, leave that kind of thing alone for now.
+When working in a layered paint program, I highly recommend putting markings and such on a new layer; in Paint, copy and paste a copy of the sprite before you start doing something like this.

-Now our Aerobuzz is ready to roll!
+Now our Aerobuzz is ready to roll, and you know how to splice.

 Pixel-Overs